hugohfsouza/GodEye/README.md

 - sqlite3

 ## Support
 Looking for help?
-Check out the instructions for getting support.
+Access the issues page and check if your question has not already been asked.
+If not, feel free to create a new card with your question.

 # How to use
 ### 1. CapturaProfile